We bumped GreenPan from our list of top rated non-toxic non-stick cookware. Now it’s back (with caveats). Here’s why.

 Again, we don’t know for sure that GreenPan cookware contains or contained these chemicals, given that the lawsuit was dismissed.

-So, while GreenPan claims that its cookware is free of PFOA, “unlike traditional non-stick cookware,” this statement is factually untrue.
-In reality, you’ll struggle to buy a pan today that contains them.
+So, while GreenPan claimed that its cookware is free of PFOA, “unlike traditional non-stick cookware,” this statement is factually untrue.
+In reality, you’ll struggle to buy a pan today that contains PFOA.

-GreenPan also claims or has claimed in the past that its pans are free of PFAS, lead, or cadmium.
+GreenPan has also claimed in the past that its pans are free of PFAS, lead, or cadmium.
 Unfortunately, the company stopped releasing any test reports in 2020.
 As such, we have no current test results to show if these heavy metals or others are present in the cookware, nor if there are traces of PFAS in GreenPan products.

 Not So “Good for the Environment”